dskrypa/cli_command_parser/docs/_src/index.rst

 tools to quickly and easily get started with basic CLIs, and it scales well to support even very large and complex CLIs while remaining readable and easy to maintain.

-The primary goals of this project:
+Some of the primary goals and key features of this project:
-  - Make it easy to define subcommands and actions in an clean and organized manner
+  - Minimal boilerplate code is necessary to define CLI parameters and access their parsed values
-  - Allow for inheritance so that common parameters don't need to be repeated
+  - Easy to use type annotations for CLI parameters
-  - Make it easy to handle common initialization tasks for all actions / subcommands once
+  - Subcommands can inherit common parameters so they don't need to be repeated
-  - Reduce the amount of boilerplate code that is necessary for setting up parsing and handling argument values
+  - Easy to handle common initialization tasks for all actions / subcommands once

 Example Program